OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 A `value` of `*` can be specified for values that are not otherwise matched (otherwise a software application's default color/symbol will be used).

 ```
-# Style file for irrigated lands categorized classification (using crop type for symbol)
+# Style file for irrigated lands categorized classification (using crop type for symbol).
 value,color,opacity,fillColor,fillOpacity,weight,label
 "Corn",#FFFF00,1.0,#FFFF00,0.2,3,"Corn"
 *,#000000,1.0,#000000,0.2,3,"Other"